4yn/iivx/README.md

 Arduino Leonardo code in /leoo/ targets arduino ver 1.6.8 but should work with versions upward of 1.6.5. /leoo/leoo/ contains code for 9 key + 9 led pnm controller, /leoo/leovx/ contains code for 7 key + 2 lq encoder (<=50ppr) voltex controller, /leoo/leohq/ contains code for 7 key + 2 hq encoder (>=50ppr) volltex controller.

+## Variations

+For a controller for both Lunatic Rave 2 and K-shoot mania at once (as seen in the youtube video), use a arduino DUE.
+Download the SAM core with version 1.6.4 and setup as seen in the Software section.

+If you rather use a leonardo, you have 3 options:

+- Controller with 9 buttons and 9 LEDs as seen in /leoo/leoo/
+- Controller with 7 buttons and 2 low quality encoders as seen in /leoo/leovx/
+- Controller with 7 buttons and 2 high quality encoders as seen in /leoo/leovxhq/

+Just open the .ino file with the latest arudino version and download.

 ## Hardware

 - Beatmania Buttons x9